I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 const [peopleResults, setPeopleResults] = useState(mockPersonSearch.results);

-// <h3 className="font-bold">People profiles results</h3> with
+// <h3 className="font-bold">People profiles results</h3>

 <PeopleResult results={peopleResults} />

-Now create components/PeopleResult.jsx
+Now create components/PeopleResult.jsx:

 import { FaLinkedin } from "react-icons/fa";